Rainwright/Weather-Analytics/README.md

 * [x] Analysis 3 - What is the mean, median, standard deviation, min and max precipitation at both airports for each season

+* [ ] Analysis 3.1 - How to determine rain or snow using precipitation and temperature, how does it look against time?

-* [ ] Analysis 3.1 - Does wind direction affects precipitation
+* [ ] Analysis 3.2 - Does wind direction affects precipitation

 Visibility
 * [x] Analysis 4 - What is the mean, median, standard deviation, min and max visibility at both airports for each season